California-Strawberry-Commission/laser-runner-cutter/README.md

 ## rqt plugin

 A rqt plugin is used for visualization.
-Run `rqt`, under Plugins you should see Laser Runner Removal.
+Run `rqt`, under Plugins you should see Laser Runner Cutter.
 If the plugin does not appear in rqt, you may need to run `rqt --force-discover`.

 To develop the plugin UI, install QT Designer:

         $ pip install pyqt5-tools
         $ pyqt5-tools designer

-Then, open the UI file `rqt_laser_runner_removal.ui`.
+Then, open the UI file `rqt_laser_runner_cutter.ui`.

 ## Libraries